mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 server-side; server-side `Button` allows you to register listeners which listen for button clicks.

 Another example: `VGrid` shows a list of data in tabular fashion; it performs scrolling and fetching of the data as the user scrolls, via the Connector.
-Server-side `Grid` allows you to set the `DataSource` which will actually fetch the data, from the database or from anywhere, depending on how you implement it.
+Server-side `Grid` allows you to set the `DataProvider` which will actually fetch the data, from the database or from anywhere, depending on how you implement it.

 To create a new View, all that's needed is to create a Kotlin class which implements the `View` interface and extends some Vaadin Component.